 Je t'ai joint mon correctif.
 N'hésite pas à revoir la vidéo du cours si tu as un doute sur la procédure.

 What a dazzling blog!
 Taking the time to read your writings was relaxing.
 For me, this was a book that I found to be quite enjoyable.
-I have it bookmarked, and I am looking forward to reading more of what it has to offer.
-Never stop making such a wonderful effort!wheel spinner
+I have bookmarked it, and I am looking forward to reading more of what it has to offer.
+Never stop making such a wonderful effort! wheel spinner

 What a dazzling blog!
 Taking the time to read your writings was relaxing.
 For me, this was a book that I found to be quite enjoyable.
 I have it bookmarked, and I am looking forward to reading more of what it has to offer.
 Never stop making such a wonderful effort! wheel spinner